 In September 2011, the Compensation Committee engaged Frederick W. Cook & Co., an independent compensation consultant, to review our non-employee director compensation as compared to that of comparable small public companies in the industry.
-In November 2011, based on the recommendation of Frederick W. Cook & Co., our Board, with the recommendation of the Compensation Committee, approved a change in non-employee director compensation.
+In November 2011, based on the recommendation of Frederick W. Cook & Co., our Board, with the recommendation of the Compensation Committee, approved our current non-employee director compensation.
 Directors receive a grant of 10,000 options annually.
 Upon joining the Board, a new director will be granted 35,000 stock options; in the next calendar year, that director will receive no options; and in the next calendar year he will receive the 10,000 annual grant of options to all directors.
 Each non-employee director receives an annual cash fee of \$40,000, payable quarterly.
-The chairman of the Audit Committee receives an additional annual cash fee of \$5,000.
-This new cash compensation became effective in the fourth quarter of 2011.
-Beginning in January 2012, the lead independent director receives an additional \$5,000.
+The chairman of the Audit Committee and the lead independent director each receives an additional annual cash fee of \$5,000.